 - Perfect for gardening or landscaping

-A shovel often has a wide and flat shape, which is great for sliding underneath material and scooping large amounts of it to move from one place to another.
+A shovel often has a wide shape, curved blade, and flat edges, which is great for sliding underneath the material and scooping large amounts of it to move from one place to another.
 But a spade has a slenderer base and a pointed end.
 Furthermore, the shape of a spade end is usually concave, where a shovel is simply flat or only slightly rounded.
-The length of a shovel from handle to the base is often long enough for a full grown man to grasp and be mobile without having to bend much.
-A spade, while they do come in a longer length, are more commonly found in shorter versions because they are meant to be used at a closer proximity to the surface of the ground.
+The length of a shovel from the handle to the base is often long enough for a full-grown man to grasp and be mobile without having to bend much.
+A spade, while they do come in a longer length, is more commonly found in shorter versions because they are meant to be used at closer proximity to the surface of the ground.
 The blade of a shovel is often quite flat, which is great for the ease of slipping it tightly underneath the material you wish to move.